Sriharini424/HR_Analytics/README.md

 3. Designed an intuitive and interactive user interface for seamless navigation.

-4. Implemented advanced filtering and drill-through features for detailed insights.                                                                                                                                                                                                                                                                                          this made by shanmukh garu from SSO
+4. Implemented advanced filtering and drill-through features for detailed insights.